Agam-S/request-invite-demo/README.md

-# Getting Started with Blinq Coding Challenge
+# Getting Started with Reqeust Invite Demo

 ### Below are instructions on how to build/use/test the challenge.